AdamBoley/Project-Beergate/README.md

 #### Index

+For the sake of completeness, the landing page rendered from index.html was validated 12 times - once for each of the sorting and filtering criteria applied by the different views.
+In addition, at time of validation, the Amber Beers filtering criteria returned no matching reviews, which triggered the empty tag of the templating language.
+As this tag contains HTML code, it bears validating.

 #### Review

+##### Default - reviews sorted by Newest

+##### Reviews sorted by Most Upvotes

+##### Reviews sorted by Oldest

+##### Reviews filtered by Ale type

+##### Reviews filtered by Stout type

+##### Reviews filtered by Lager type

+##### Reviews filtered by Pale colour

+##### Reviews filtered by Golden type

+##### Reviews filtered by Amber type

+##### Reviews filtered by Dark type

+##### Reviews filtered by Bottled beers

+##### Reviews filtered by Draught beers

 #### Search Results

+The search_results page was validated twice - once for when a search was performed for `ale`, which returned several results, and once for when a search was performed for `cider`, which returned no results, as none of the reviews in the database match that search.
+This is because the search_results.html template has templating language that handles an empty queryset.

+##### Search Results page with returned reviews

+##### Search Results with no reviews returned

 #### User Reviews

+The user_reviews page was validated 5 times - once for each of the use cases as documented in the [User Reviews view](#user-reviews-view) section in the docstring of the UserReviews class in views.py.

+##### Use case 1 - user has no reviews

+##### Use case 2 - user has one review awaiting approval

+##### Use case 3 - user has all reviews awaiting approval

+##### Use case 4 - user has some reviews approved and some awaitingg approval

+##### Use case 5 - user has all reviews approved

 #### Add Review

+The add_review page was validated 3 times - once for when the page has just been navigated to and hence an empty form is presented to the user, once for when the user has submitted a review and sees the success message as triggered by the templating language, and finally for when a user has managed to navigate to the page whilst signed-out.
+Though the final use-case should be impossible to achieve in the normal operation of BeerGate, it is technically possible to achieve via the tab-duplication trick, as documented [here](#tab-duplication-bug).

+##### Fresh add_review form

+##### Form submiited

+##### Add_review page when signed out

 #### Update Review

+The update_review page was validated 3 times - once for when the page has just been loaded and hence contains a pre-populated form, once for when a user has submitted an updated review via the form and see the success message as triggered by the templating language, and finally for when the user has managed to navigate to the page when signed-out.
+As above, this should be impossible to achieve in the normal operation of BeerGate, but it is technically possible to achieve, as documented [here](#tab-duplication-bug).

+##### Pre-populated update_review form

+##### Form submiited

+##### Update_review page when signed out

 #### Delete Review

+The delete_review page was validated twice - once for when the page has just been loaded, and once for when the Confirm Deletion modal has been activated.

+##### Modal inactive

+##### Modal active

 #### Account Sign-in

+The sign_in page was validated once:

 #### Account Sign-out

+The sign_out page was validated once:

 #### Account Sign-up

+The sign_up page was validated once:

 #### Account Password Change

+The password_change page was validated once:

 ### CSS Validation